 Pruning Magnolia pruning should be carried out in midsummer when in full leaf

-Pests May be damaged by scale insects, capsid bugs and horse chestnut scale
+Pests May be damaged by scale insects, capsid bug and horse chestnut scale

-May be affected by coral spot, grey mould, honey fungus, a virus, fungal leaf spot or iron deficiency and lime-induced chlorosis
+May be affected by coral spot, grey moulds, honey fungus, a virus, fungal leaf spot or iron deficiency and lime-induced chlorosis

 RHS members can get exclusive individual advice from the RHS Gardening Advice team.

 We're a UK charity established to share the best in gardening.
 We want to enrich everyone's life through plants, and make the UK a greener and more beautiful place.

 Like this page on facebook